samtreesandbushes/PollinatorProjects/README.md

 - CO2 knock-out-pots for pollinators

-See relevant pdf inside each folder to explain different project and how to setup.
+See relevant pdf to explain different projects and how to setup.